doublej42/DotNetVuetify/README.md

 * Install the template from NuGet repository: `dotnet new -i DotNetVuetify`

-* Initialize the project: `dotnet new vuetify -o MyProject`
+* Initialize the project: `dotnet new DotNetVuetify -o MyProject`

 ## Scaffold Vue.js app with custom configuration